ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

 ### The case/incident owner
 New cases/incidents need an owner, either an individual identified by their email address or a group name.
-Prior to running the app, the provided script **Trusteer PPD: Create Case from Email**, should be changed to reflect the new incident owner in your IBM SOAR platform.
+Prior to running the app, the provided script **Trusteer PPD: Create Case from Email v1.0.0**, should be changed to reflect the new incident owner in your IBM SOAR platform.
 For example, to change the owner to l1@businessname.com, locate line 9 of the script:

 ```python
 # The new incident owner - the email address of a user or the name of a group and cannot be blank.